-The Bear Play is the third play in Five Animal Qigong.
+The Bear Play is the third play in Five-animal Play.
 A Chinese idiom says, “Great genius often lies concealed”.
 The bear is a good example.
 Stockily built and strong, bears are solitary by nature.
 A fun fact is that the original meaning of the Chinese character 能 (ability, power) refers to 熊 (bear).
 Moreover, Huangdi, a legendary Chinese ancestor, was born into the clan of “possessor of bears (有熊)”.
 He is well known not only as an ancient leader but also for his contribution to traditional Chinese medicine (TCM).
 The TCM doctrine “Huangdi Nei Jing” is named after Huangdi, the possessor of ability.

 The Hand Gesture: Bear Paws